maarxx/SmarterScheduling/README.md

 #### Okay, let's be honest.
 We all want the same thing.

-You know exactly how you want your Pawns to behave.
+You know exactly how you want your pawns to behave.
 We all want roughly the same thing.

 You want them to go to sleep when they are tired, and then wake up when they are rested.
 Easy enough.

-Then you want them to go to your Dining Room / Recreation Room, to Eat and to Recreation to improve their Mood for a while.
+Then you want them to go to your Dining Room / Recreation Room, to eat and to recreation to improve their mood for a while.

-Then you want them to go Work for a while, ideally continuously until they have to Sleep.
+Then you want them to go work for a while, ideally continuously until they have to sleep.
 And then repeat the process.

 #### The concept is simple, but this is difficult to execute in vanilla.